Do I Need a Cookie Banner on My Website? (2026)

 - The rules are changing

-It depends on three things: what your website stores on the visitor's device, where your visitors are, and which tools you use.
-Only 15% of cookie banners meet minimum GDPR requirements, and 43% of websites set tracking cookies without valid consent.
-Most site owners either have a banner they don't need, or don't have one they do need.
+Only 15% of cookie banners meet minimum GDPR requirements.
+So even most of the banners that exist are broken.
+The answer depends on three things: what your website stores on the visitor's device, where your visitors are, and which tools you use.
+And 43% of websites set tracking cookies without valid consent, so plenty of sites are breaking the rule without any banner at all.
+Most site owners land in one of two camps.
+They either have a banner they don't need, or they don't have one they do need.

 - If your website stores any non-essential information on a visitor's device (cookies, localStorage, fingerprinting), EU and UK law requires prior opt-in consent.
 There is no size exemption, no first-party exemption, and no legitimate interest workaround for cookies.